Woodford Academy: West Extension (South Wing)

 The west extension of the south wing is an L-shaped gabled wing with a sandstone chimney at the west end.
 The verandah roofline is an extension of the original verandah but is skillioned.
 The galvanised iron (Moorewood & Rogers) tile roof is also used on this extension and has boxed eaves.
 A pair of french doors with bead flush lower panel and a toplight open to the east end of the verandah.
 A pair of 2 panelled doors with a toplight are off centre in the south wall opening to the verandah.
 6 over 6 pane double hung windows with 3 pane toplights are also in this wall.

 A 4-panel door opens from the east side of the west leg of the wing.
 6 over 6 pane double hung windows are in the north and south gabled wails with 4 over 6 pane double hung windows built to imitate casements, in the gable above.
 The windows in the south wall are shuttered.
 The west wall of the wing has 6 over 6 pane double hung windows.
 2 no. hipped roof bay form dormers are in the west roof slope and have double hung windows detailed to look like casements.
 The sandstone verandah flagging extends around the wing.

 Condition

-As of 20 June 2013, the property in early 1984 (both site and buildings) were in very poor condition pre-repair and conservation works).
-The buildings were however in very intact state and some repairs had been done to the main building.
+As of 20 June 2013, the property in early 1984 (both site and buildings) was in very poor condition pre-repair and conservation works).
+The buildings were however in an intact state and some repairs had been done to the main building.
 The Trust's Garden Committee had commenced a preliminary clearing of undergrowth.
 This site has a very high archaeological significance and potential.

 The fabric is almost entirely original and of the last century.
 The Woodford Academy retains the intact layout and significant amounts of furniture and memorabilia of an early 20th-century private boarding school typical of the period prior to the introduction of government secondary school education in NSW c.
 1911.